pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/okta.md

 ![SAML Application Metadata](/images/docs/reference/service/saml-okta/okta-xml-descriptor.png)

-With the block of XML text in your clipboard, open the Pulumi Service and navigate to your SAML organization.
+With the block of XML text in your clipboard, open the Pulumi Cloud and navigate to your SAML organization.
 Select the **Settings** tab, and then select **Access Management**.

 In the **Membership Requirements** section, select the **Change requirements** button.